 The Company makes estimates and assumptions that affect the carrying value of its financial assets.
-Certain financial assets are designated as fair value through other comprehensive income, and management needs to determine the fair value based on various estimates and assumptions including equity prices, commodity prices, and other unobservable market data.
+Certain financial assets are designated as fair value through other comprehensive income (loss), and management needs to determine the fair value based on various estimates and assumptions including equity prices, commodity prices, and other unobservable market data.
+The fair value of marketable securities was based on the quoted market prices of the shares whereas the fair value of mineral property investments was determined using the market approach which utilizes market multiples derived from a set of comparable gold exploration companies.
 Changes to these estimates and assumptions could result in the fair value being less than or greater than the amount recorded.